Lucky Media Comparison

 Lucky Media Expert Recommendation

-For most teams: Payload CMS
+For some teams: Payload CMS

 Payload CMS is the strongest headless CMS for Next.js teams that want full ownership of their content infrastructure without SaaS vendor lock-in.
 It is code-first and TypeScript-native, every collection, field, and access rule is defined in TypeScript configuration files, with generated types that flow directly into your frontend.
 The admin panel is built in React and ships as part of your application, meaning it can be extended, white-labeled, or embedded into existing Next.js apps.
 Self-hosting on any infrastructure gives teams complete control over their data and avoids the per-seat pricing models common in SaaS CMS platforms.